EU found 'issues' with German aviation regulator

 French air accident authority BEA has said its investigation into the Germanwings crash would study “systemic weaknesses” that might have led to the disaster, including psychological profiling.

+Parent company Lufthansa has said Lubitz told officials at an airline training school he had gone through a period of severe depression in the past, raising questions over whether medical checks of crew members by air-safety regulators and airlines are rigorous enough.

+The Wall Street Journal said it was unclear whether the deficiencies identified at LBA were factors in the crash.

-Reporting by Foo Yun Chee; Additional reporting by Michelle Martin and Victoria Bryan; Writing by Maria Sheahan; Editing by Alison Williams and Hugh Lawson
+Reporting by Foo Yun Chee; Additional reporting by Michelle Martin; Writing by Maria Sheahan; Editing by Alison Williams